top of page

 Fishing nets & ropes are predominantly made from nylon, polypropylene and polyester, which are highly recyclable materials.

-We're starting with recycling polypropylene ropes, sourced from responsible fishing companies on the Eyre Peninsula, South Australia.
+Starting with recycling polypropylene ropes, sourced from responsible fishing companies on the Eyre Peninsula, South Australia.

 Recycled polypropylene can be made into a number of different products including;